 Muslims weddings reflect the rich and ancient culture, consisting of several ceremonies that are observed over the course of some days.
-Both the families & friends of the bride and the groom actively participate in the affair, which is held lavishly in every aspect whether it is the food, dcor, functions or anything else.Dowry Agreement
+Both the families & friends of the bride and the groom actively participate in the affair, which is held lavishly in every aspect whether it is the food, decor, functions or anything else.Dowry Agreement:

 A warm welcome is given after this by the family as part of the reception ceremony called the "Walimah".
-Here the couple along with family and friend partakes of a grand feast and this marks the end of the ceremonies.
+Here the couple along with family and friends partakes in a grand feast and this marks the end of the ceremonies.